carla-simulator/rllib-integration/README.md

 ## DQN example

-Setting aside the core files, this repository also contains an example to help you understand how to use this integration.
-This next section dives deeper into all the files used by the example, which uses Ray's [DQNTrainer](https://github.com/ray-project/ray/blob/master/rllib/agents/dqn/dqn.py#L285).
+Due to the verstaility of both CARLA and RAY, we also provide an example on how to use this integration, which will help solidify what we talked about at the previous section, diving deeper into all the files used by the example.
+This example is based on RAY's [DQNTrainer](https://github.com/ray-project/ray/blob/master/rllib/agents/dqn/dqn.py#L285).

+### Creation of the experiment

 As previously explained, the first step is to create the experiment class.
 This can be found at [**dqn_example/dqn_experiment.py**](https://github.com/carla-simulator/rllib-integration/blob/main/dqn_example/dqn_experiment.py).
 As a general overview, it uses a discrete action space with a length of 28 actions, and the observations sent to RAY are postprocessed images created by the [BirdView Pseudosensor](https://github.com/carla-simulator/rllib-integration/blob/main/rllib_integration/sensors/bird_view_manager.py).